SabrinaPau/07_eda-project-1/README.md

 * Write a plan of how you will complete the project.
 Refer to this regularly.
 * When unsure or facing overly complex topics: make assumptions or simplifications that allow you to move on with your plan.
 * Make simple plots
-* Main questions should be answered first -> Think MVP (Minimal viable product) and POC (proof of concept)
+* Main questions should be answered first -> Think MVP (minimum viable product) and POC (proof of concept)
 * Iterate: go deeper, go prettier, go better
 * Clean up .. feel free to delete things that are not useful anymore (even if you spent loads of time on it!)